 As we've seen, North America supports a robust cranberry industry.
 Cultivating this crop from the cranberry bogs we've just learned about has had some effect on the environment.
 Whether this effect is negative or positive just depends on your point of view.

-Take a look at the links on the next page for lots more information on cranberry bogs and the cultivation of the cranberry plant.
+Take a look at the links below for lots more information on cranberry bogs and the cultivation of the cranberry plant.